Lynne Moody: Early life and education

 Born in Detroit, Michigan, Moody was raised in Evanston, Illinois, a north suburb of Chicago, Illinois.
-Moody's mother was a social worker, her father worked as a doctor for a Chicago-area hospital.
+Moody's mother was a social worker, her father was a physician at a Chicago-area hospital.
 For high school, Moody attended Evanston Township High School, graduating in 1963.
 Moody worked as a stewardess prior to relocating to Los Angeles for her acting career.

 Career

 In 1970, Moody moved to Los Angeles where she was initially hired to work as a playboy bunny at a Playboy Club.
 While working at the Playboy Club, Moody studied acting at the Pasadena Playhouse.
 (Moody later studied at Goodman Theatre and Hull House.)
 In 1973, Moody landed her first role as Denny in the American blaxploitation horror film Scream Blacula Scream.
-Moody was the original Jenny Willis when the character was introduced in an episode of All in the Family titled "Lionel's Engagement" in 1974.
+Moody was the original Jenny Willis when the character was introduced in an episode of All in the Family titled "Lionel's Engagement" which was first broadcast the 9 February 1974.
 By the time the pilot episode of The Jeffersons aired in January 1975, the role was recast with Berlinda Tolbert replacing her as Jenny Willis.

 In the fall of 1974, Moody landed the role of Tracy Curtis-Taylor in the ABC television series That's My Mama with Clifton Davis and Theresa Merritt.
 Moody portrayed the character throughout the series first season, later being replaced by Joan Pringle at the beginning of the second season.
 According to a 1975 JET article, Moody's manager Michael Kogg described Moody's exit from the show as "she didn't like the part anymore".
-After her exit from That's My Mama, Moody received a starring role in women in prison exploitation TV-movie Nightmare in Badham County, later released to theaters as Nightmare in 1976.
+After her exit from That's My Mama, Moody received a starring role in women in prison exploitation television film Nightmare in Badham County, later released to theaters as Nightmare in 1976.